Lake Mead water level rises, defies projections

-According to the US Bureau of Reclamation’s “Most Probable 24-Month Study” published in March, Lake Mead was projected to have dropped to approximately 1,043.06 feet (above sea level).
-But, as of the morning of April 3 Lake Mead’s water level is at 1,045.91, almost three feet above the projected level.
+According to the U.S. Bureau of Reclamation’s “Most Probable 24-Month Study” published in March, Lake Mead was projected to have dropped to approximately 1,043.06 feet (above sea level).
+But, as of Monday morning, Lake Mead’s water level was at 1,045.91, almost 3 feet above the projected level.
 It’s a positive trend seen in the last three months of projections.

 End-of-month projections for Lake Mead